sourceduty/Spelling_Solver/README.md

 requie

 This is the correct spelling of the word.
 Remember, the game concludes at this level.

 Would you like to play another round or need help with something else?

-Print the entire chat history as a plain text code block.
-Add spaced between the chats.

 <br>
 </details>